 This is a living document of our ever-evolving work toward a more just, equitable, diverse, and inclusive organization and world.
-We want to be held accountable to our commitments, and we invite feedback from our community.
-We hope that you will share your experiences, suggestions, and concerns with us by submitting feedback (anonymously if preferred) through this online form.
+We want to be held accountable to our commitments, and we invite feedback from our community through our contact form.

 The ongoing injustices against Black lives, Brown lives, and Indigenous lives have brought about widespread questioning of the structures and narratives on which our* society is built.
 The far-reaching roots of White supremacy are exposed, growing out of a system that does not value or care for the lives of Black people, Indigenous people, and People of Color.
 If “the arc of the moral universe bends toward justice,” it will only do so because we recognize and actively work to heal the ancestral and ongoing wounds that we inherit and carry—oppressed and oppressor—in our own bodies and the social bodies of which we find ourselves a part.

 The Center for Humans and Nature seeks to dismantle cultural structures built on racism, White supremacy, and the exploitation of Black people, Indigenous people, and People of Color.
 Within the tangle of racism, inequality, violence, environmental degradation, toxic individualism, and unethical economics, we celebrate and affirm life-sustaining processes and relationships.
 We face the responsibility to dismantle oppression within our organizational structure, and within the Center’s publishing and media work, and we embrace the work of re-envisioning a more just framework.